Cat Vaccines – The Benefits

 In addition to these the USA also have these cat vaccines available:

-Cat Flu -This is the one that most cat owners have heard of.
+Cat Flu -This is the vaccine that most cat owners have heard of.
 Cat Flu is very common and most vets consider a vaccination against it to be essential.
-However, because there are so many different strains of Flu, cat vaccinations will not totally eradicate the disease from the cat population, but your cat’s chances of suffering from it will be greatly reduced.
+However, because there are so many different strains of Flu, cat vaccinations will not totally eradicate the disease from the feline population, but your cat's chances of suffering from it will be greatly reduced.
 There are two types of Cat Flu that are vaccinated against: feline herpesvirus (FHV-1) and feline calicivirus (FCV).

-Feline Infectious Enteritis (FIE). -Another essential Vaccine!
+Feline Infectious Enteritis (FIE). -Another essential vaccine!
 Cat vaccinations against this disease have proved to be very successful.
 Feline Infectious Enteritis is caused by the feline parvovirus or feline panleukopenia virus.
 This infects the cats gut and is so severe it can often be fatal.
 The virus is very common in the environment so unvaccinated cats are at great risk of contracting the disease.

 Feline Leukaemia Virus (FeLV) - Another essential vaccination, and another one most cat owners have heard of!
 This virus can lead to diseases like progressive anaemia, lymphoma (a form of cancer) and leukaemia.
 It is often fatal with most cats dying within three years of diagnosis.
 Cats can only contract the virus directly, usually from a bite from another cat, but considering the serious nature of the disease and that the infection lasts for the cat’s lifetime, most vets consider this vaccination essential.